 - have a blood problem such as low white blood cell count (neutropenia or agranulocytosis)

 The dose of ramipril you take depends on why you need the medicine.
-Take it as instructed by your doctor.
+Take it how your doctor tells you to.

-To decide the correct dose for you, your doctor will check your blood pressure and ask you if you're getting any side effects.
+To decide the correct dose for you, your doctor will check your blood pressure and ask you if you're getting any side effects from your medicine.

 You may also have blood tests to check how well your kidneys are working and the amount of potassium in your blood.

-Depending on why you're taking ramipril, the usual starting dose is between 1.25mg once a day and 2.5mg twice a day.
+Depending on why you're taking ramipril, the usual starting dose is between 1.25mg and 2.5mg once a day.

-This will be increased gradually over a few weeks to a usual dose of:
+This will be increased gradually over a few weeks to the usual dose for your condition:

-- 2.5mg to 5mg once a day for high blood pressure
+- high blood pressure – 2.5mg to 5mg once a day

-- 5mg twice a day or 10mg once a day for heart failure or after a heart attack
+- heart failure or after a heart attack – 5mg twice a day or 10mg once a day

 The maximum dose is 5mg twice a day or 10mg once a day.

-You will probably be prescribed a low dose of ramipril at first so it doesn't make you feel dizzy.
+You'll probably be prescribed a low dose of ramipril at first so it does not make you feel dizzy.

 This will usually be increased gradually until you reach the right dose for you.

-If you miss a dose of ramipril, leave out that dose and take your next dose at the usual time.
+If you miss a dose of ramipril, take it as soon as you remember, unless it's nearly time for your next dose.
+In that case, skip the missed dose and take your next dose at the usual time.